jeremytammik/tbc/a/1924_modeless_revitlookup.md

 -->

-### Modeless RevitLookup
+### Bridges, Regeneration and Modeless RevitLookup

-I am glad and proud to announce the most exciting RevitLookup enhancement in its entire history so far, yet another need for regen and a great new option for your personal safety:
+I am glad and proud to announce the most exciting RevitLookup enhancement in its entire history so far, yet another need for regeneration and a great new option for your personal safety:

 - [Modeless RevitLookup](#2)
 - [Need for regen for read-only parameter](#3)